Request Quote

 BETTER INSULATED

-These shelters have custom 6″ thick walls filled with foam insulation that provides for an estimated R-Value of 39.
+These arctic shelters have custom 6″ thick walls filled with foam insulation that provides for an estimated R-Value of 39.
 The average daily temperatures during the cold season, December through March, range from lows of -15 degrees F to highs of 16 degrees F. The average annual snowfall is 28″ and a large portion of that snow will not even melt until the Spring thaw.
 Without thermal conductors like metal or wood studs, the walls on these shelters will keep the cold outside, where it belongs.

 VANDAL AND CORROSION RESISTANT